Despite what many ‘gold fanatics’ tell you…

-After a rampaging 12 year bull-run, where gold marched 650% higher, investors dumped the precious metal in 2011, opting for high-yield assets like stocks and bonds.
+After a rampaging 12-year bull run, investors dumped gold and rushed into high-yield assets like stocks and bonds.

-He explains why (in detail) in a brand new Money Morning report titled ‘The Right Time to Buy Gold Stocks in 2018’, resource expert Jason Stevenson reveals why gold and gold stocks could head lower in 2018.
+In a brand new Money Morning report titled ‘The Right Time to Buy Gold Stocks in 2018’, resource expert Jason Stevenson reveals why gold and gold stocks could head lower in 2018.

 How Money Morning can make you a better, richer investor